 If you want to take a day trip to Seville, the high-speed train is your only real option as it is a long drive.
 It takes a little under 3 hours each way, but with regular departures throughout the day from Madrid’s Atocha Station, there is plenty of time to see the city highlights and be back in Madrid by bedtime.

 The tickets cost in the region of €100 each way, but If you can book tickets early, there is a good chance you can save up to 25%.
 It does seem like a lot, but it is certainly a city worth visiting to really enjoy some of the southern Spanish cultures.

-Avila is an incredibly popular day trip from Madrid and tours will often combine it with a visit to Segovia.
+An incredibly popular day trip from Madrid is Avila.
+Tours will often combine it with a visit to Segovia.
 If you are looking to get the most out of your time in Spain, that could be a really good option.

 As you approach Avila from the outside, it looks spectacular, is it a walled city with some of the most eye-catching fortifications you will see thanks to years of restoration work.
 It really is postcard perfect.